michal-h21/make4ht/README.md

 code.

-This mechanism isn't used for LaTeX (for all TeX engines and formats, in fact), because it doesn't differentiate between fatal and non fatal errors, and it returns the same exit code in all cases.
+This mechanism isn't used for LaTeX (for all TeX engines and formats, in fact), because it doesn't differentiate between fatal and non-fatal errors, and it returns the same exit code in all cases.
 Log parsing is used because of that, error code `1` is returned in the case of fatal error, `0` is used otherwise.
 The `Make.testlogfile` function can be used in the build file to